Kairoproto/cnb-exchange-rate-vi/PRD.md

   - PaperPlaneRight for sending chat messages
   - User for user chat messages
   - ArrowsClockwise for stable/neutral trend in predictions
+  - Users for collaboration features and shared watchlists
+  - Crown for watchlist owner role
+  - PencilSimple for watchlist editor role
+  - Eye for watchlist viewer role
+  - Lock for private watchlists
+  - UserPlus for invite members and add to shared watchlist
+  - SignIn for joining public watchlists
+  - SignOut for leaving watchlists
+  - Check for currencies already in shared watchlist
+  - Calendar for watchlist metadata (currency count)
+  - Clock for last activity timestamps
   - FloppyDisk for save to history action
   - ClockCounterClockwise for prediction history tab and feature
   - CheckCircle for high accuracy predictions